 Steven Naismith's transfer to Everton similarly hangs in the balance, as does Steven Davis' move to Southampton.

-Rangers, now owned by a consortium fronted by Sir Charles Green, believes the players have acted in breach of their contracts but PFA Scotland maintains they were free agents.
+Rangers, now owned by a consortium fronted by Sir Charles Green, believe the players have acted in breach of their contracts but PFA Scotland maintain they were free agents.

-The matter will now be referred to FIFA, which has requested information from the SFA in order to make a decision.
+The matter will now be referred to Fifa, who have requested information from the SFA in order to make a decision.

-"Following the refusal of the SFA to issue players registrations, the new clubs have all referred the matter to FIFA," lawyer Margaret Gribbon told the Press Association.
-"FIFA have now written to the SFA in each case requesting reasons why the players' registrations were blocked."
+"Following the refusal of the SFA to issue players registrations, the new clubs have all referred the matter to Fifa," lawyer Margaret Gribbon told the Press Association.